Locks and deadlocks

 Updating a node label

-Node lock
+NODE lock

 Updating a node property

-Node lock
+NODE lock

 Deleting a node

-Node lock
+NODE lock

 Creating a relationship*

-If node is sparse: node lock.
+If the node is sparse: NODE lock.

 Updating a relationship property

-Relationship lock
+RELATIONSHIP lock

 Deleting a relationship*

-If node is sparse: node lock.
+If the node is sparse: NODE lock.

-Relationship lock for both sparse and dense nodes.
+RELATIONSHIP lock for both sparse and dense nodes.

 *Applies for both source nodes and target nodes.

-Locks and dense nodes
+Locks for dense nodes

 At commit time, relationships are inserted into their relationship chains at places that are currently uncontested (i.e. not currently modified by another transaction), and the surrounding relationships are exclusively locked.